jdanlewis/a11y-crash-course/README.md

 # Accessibility Crash Course for Web Developers

 This repository contains a presentation for a crash course in web accessibility for web developers.
-Slides are also available in [PDF format](https://github.com/jdanlewis/a11y-crash-course/raw/master/a11y-crash-course.pdf).

 ## Setup